andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 _Experts estimate only_

 The best estimates come from people who have delivered a lot of software in a variety of environments and conditions, _on the tools_.
-The context they have built over this time gives people an innate sense of how long things take, from simple forms to complex system of systems concerns, and what can impact those timelines.
+The context they have built over this time gives people an innate sense of how long things take, from simple forms to complex system-of-systems concerns, and what can impact those timelines.

-They also have a historical mental catalog of 'this shape solution takes around this long to produce' to santiy check against.
+They also have a historical mental catalog of 'this shape solution takes around this long to produce' to sanity check against.

 _Wrap your arms around it_